 Anjalichocolat, available online and at Tanglin Mall, #02-153, 163 Tanglin Road, Singapore 247933

 Want to discover the delicate craft of chocolate making?
 Sign up for a workshop with chef Reto Marzari, who was the first apprentice at the world-famous Confiserie Bachmann in Switzerland.
 Learn to make tempered chocolate, ganache, pralines and other chocolate delights.
 If you’re more interested in the eating department, there’s an assortment of pralines you can purchase.

 Chocolate Atelier, available online and at #04-01, Loyang Valley, 208 Loyang Avenue, Singapore 509062

 Nothing dark about this chocolatier.
 Ok, maybe some chocolate.
 Whet your cravings with single-origin cacao beans from Bali, Dominican Republic, Tanzania and Sur del Lago.
 You probably know this already but each bean produces different nuances of flavour.
 The cacao is then jazzed up with miso sesame, rose berry, mocha almond and nut cracker topping for the ultimate flavour pairings.
 Tempted to craft your own chocolate?
 You can design your own signature bar right here.

-The Dark Gallery, multiple locations including Millenia Walk and Funan; also available online
+The Dark Gallery, available online and at multiple locations including Millenia Walk and Funan